What Is Insulin Resistance?

 Insulin resistance does not have a single cause, rather it develops at the intersection of multiple factors, many of which are within your control:

-- A diet high in ultra-processed foods, refined carbohydrates, and added sugars, combined with low physical activity (12)
+- A diet high in ultra-processed foods, refined carbohydrates, and added sugars (12)

 - Thyroid dysfunction or sex hormone imbalances